ljunggren/boozang-docs/README.md

 **Installing the Boozang package**

-To install the Boozang test runner, simply type
+To install the Boozang test runner, type

 `npm install -g boozang`